MySxan/Phigrim-Separatist/README.md

 ## Support
 Please support our free font project and our game, Phigrim.
-Phigrim is a community driven rhythm game developed by TeamPhigrim, based on the gameplay of Phigros.
+Phigrim is a community-driven rhythm game developed by TeamPhigrim, based on the gameplay of Phigros.

 ### Play
 Tap Flick Drag Hold is the basic element of the game, paired with dynamic and cunning judgment lines, bringing a more fun gaming experience!
 Follow the footsteps of Navigator Ring and explore the vast and boundless starry sky with the help of Engineer Yit

 ### Community
+The game is connected with [Phizone](https://insider.phizone.cn/), which provides various ranked and storyboard community Phigros charts.
-The Phigros secondary creative score community allows players to upload their own score, rate their score, and cheer for their favorite score!
+The Phigros secondary creative charting community allows players to upload their scores, rate playable charts, and cheer for their favorite score!
-The local reading function allows players to import spectra on their own, providing a free gaming experience~ The activity mode provides limited backgrounds/titles, and players can also play current special songs and sheet music!
+The local reading function allows players to import charts on their own, providing a free gaming experience~ The activity mode provides limited backgrounds/titles, and players can also play current special songs and sheet music!

 ### Plot